go-gitea/gitea/docs/content/doc/installation/with-docker-rootless.en-us.md

 sudo usermod -s /usr/local/bin/gitea-shell git
 ```

 Now that all the SSH commands are forwarded to the container, you need to set up the SSH authentication on the host.
-This is done by leveraging the [SSH AuthorizedKeysCommand](https://docs.gitea.io/en-us/command-line/#keys) to match the keys against those accepted by gitea.
+This is done by leveraging the [SSH AuthorizedKeysCommand](https://docs.gitea.io/en-us/command-line/#keys) to match the keys against those accepted by Gitea.
 Add the following block to `/etc/ssh/sshd_config`, on the host:

 ```bash
 Match User git